The Synthe ticks off the ABC of helmets: aero, breathable and comfortable - and it looks good too

-Many of the new aero road lids divide opinion with their looks, but despite resembling a clutch of bananas, the Synthe is a great-looking helmet that seems to suit anyone who wears it.
-It is expensive preventing a perfect score, but it is the best helmet I have had the pleasure of testing.
+Many of the newer aero road lids on the market have divided opinion when it coms to aesthetics.
+However, despite resembling a clutch of bananas, the Synthe is a great-looking helmet that seems to suit anyone who wears it.

 As is the case with most aero helmets, Giro makes big claims with regard to aerodynamic credentials of the Synthe, citing that “our extensive testing reveals that the Synthe is nearly as efficient as the fastest time trial helmets”.
 In the absence of a wind tunnel, we cannot verify the aero claims, but this helmet certainly doesn’t feel like it slows you down.
-The Giro Synthe scores high marks for looks, comfort, quality, weight, venting and the huge range of colours.
+The Giro Synthe scores high marks for looks, comfort, quality, weight, venting and it’s available in a huge range of colours – so it’s well worth checking out.